TezadaConnect/cgnovellette/content/posts/weeks-of-seamless-eternity.md

 On Weekends he tried to run to a road where a ruthless elevation resides.

 He’d done it all.
 Some weeks were just three or four days, but this week he managed six.
-‘Why do I do this?’
-Again, he asked.
+‘Why do I do this?’ again, he asked.

 He moved his head and stared at a near dark scale.
 He then forced himself off the ground.
 It was energy draining, though it was easy unlike before.